3D modeling: 3D clothing

 The development of cloth simulation software such as Marvelous Designer, CLO3D and Optitex, has enabled artists and fashion designers to model dynamic 3D clothing on the computer.

-Dynamic 3D clothing is used for virtual fashion catalogs, as well as for dressing 3D characters for video games, 3D animation movies, for digital doubles in movies as well as for making clothes for avatars in virtual worlds such as SecondLife.
+Dynamic 3D clothing is used for virtual fashion catalogs, as well as for dressing 3D characters for video games, 3D animation movies, for digital doubles in movies, as a creation tool for digital fashion brands, as well as for making clothes for avatars in virtual worlds such as SecondLife.

 Comparison with 2D methods

 3D photorealistic effects are often achieved without wire-frame modeling and are sometimes indistinguishable in the final form.
 Some graphic art software includes filters that can be applied to 2D vector graphics or 2D raster graphics on transparent layers.

 Advantages of wireframe 3D modeling over exclusively 2D methods include: